 The Discovery Scholars Program

 The Discovery Scholars Program (DSP) was founded in 2014 as an initiative of the College of Arts and Sciences at NMSU.
 As of Fall 2024, it is expanding to the College of Health, Education, and Social Transformation and recruiting undergraduate majors from both A & S and HEST to participate.
-DSP aims to nurture undergraduate discovery through research with faculty mentors and encouraging students to continue their education in graduate or professional school.
-Any undergraduate who is engaged in scholarship with faculty guidance outside of regular class activities can join the program as a DSP Scholar.
-While working to complete milestones on their project, DSP Scholars also identify and work toward the completion of different professional development goals, which DSP celebrates along the way.
+The DSP aims to nurture undergraduate discovery by enabling students to complete research under the guidance of faculty mentors and through encouraging them to continue their education in graduate or professional school.
+Any undergraduate who is engaged in scholarship with faculty oversight outside of regular class activities can join the program as a DSP Scholar.
+While working to complete milestones on their project, DSP Scholars also identify and work toward the completion of different professional development goals, such as presenting at conferences or applying to graduate school, activities that the DSP program celebrates along the way.

 No matter what ... your passions are, research is a tool to go beyond the textbook, beyond the classroom, and the Discovery Scholars Program gets the conversation started.